 So Jesus calls them all together and says: Let me tell you, the way that I lead is not the way the world likes to govern or lead.
 The principle of the kingdom of God is servant ministry.
 I am going to serve you.
 I am going to empower you.
 I am going to assist you to become the best leaders you can possibly be.
 That’s the model of servant leadership.

-The second ministry objective is training others to do the work of the ministry, not just clergy and other recognized leaders.
-It is our job as leaders to welcome, appreciate, recognize, and equip others for the work of the ministry.
+It is my job and our job as church leaders to welcome, appreciate, recognize, and equip others for the work of the ministry.
 Ministry needs to be identified, recognized and encouraged to grow.
 “It’s a grass-roots recognition from the bottom up, not the top-down.”
-We must look for ministry in all areas of the congregation, not just places where it most often turns up.
-Please allow me to repeat this because I think it’s important.
 We must look for ministry in all areas of the congregation, not just places where it most often turns up.
 Leaders must be welcoming and encouraging, allowing a safe place for everyone grow and learn.
 That’s a healthy church!